SUPERETDUPER/Freezer-Tracker/README.md

-# freezer_tracker
+# Freezer Tracker

-This project is a GUI to easly add and remove item's from a freezer while keeping track of inventory in a excel database.
+This project allows you to easily add, remove and track item's in a freezer or fridge.

+It keeps track of the type, sub-type, weight and entry date.

 It is built using Python.
-The GUI is built with tkinter and interaction with the excel database goes through openpyxl.
+The GUI is built with tkinter and interaction with the excel database goes through openpyxl library.

+Run on a raspberry pi with the 7' touch screen